RyanAspen/Robustness-Comparison/README.md

 # Robustness-Comparison
 Project Proposal - A Comparative Analysis on Redundancy and Robustness of Centralized and Decentralized Multi-Robot SLAM

+## Dataset
+Download the KITTI odometry dataset (grayscale images) from [here](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) We will only be using Sequence 00, but the code can easily be extended to work on the other sequences as well.

 # JORB-SLAM

 To install JORB-SLAM, use the following instructions.
 We tested with Ubuntu 18.04.